ev3lessons/FLL-Tutorials/en/Worksheets/_posts/2020-07-15-Mission-Model-Building-Guide.markdown

 featured: false
 ---

 <a href="/translations/en-us/Worksheets/2022MissionModelBuildingTips.pdf">General Guide</a>,
-<a href="https://docs.google.com/document/d/1ViMW-ANIL4uaBm7YPc4rJcfYTGBu_4YznDeHkD8Bb1s/edit?usp=sharing">Superpowered Building and Setup Guide
+<a href="">Building and Setup Guide Coming in August